PouRiaBG/SignUpMenu/README.md

 # SignUp menu
-This project was bootstrapped with vanila javascript.
+This project was bootstrapped with vanilla javascript.
 A simple sign up form with validation.